EoE Brochure |

 Repeat endoscopies with biopsies are needed to monitor the effectiveness of the treatment plan.

-• Topical steroids – Topical steroids are often successful in putting EoE into remission.
-Topical steroids (fluticasone or budesonide) are swallowed from an asthma inhaler or mixture to control inflammation and suppress the eosinophils.
+- Topical steroids (fluticasone or budesonide) swallowed from an asthma inhaler or mixture may help control inflammation and suppress the eosinophils.
 Systemic corticosteroids such as Prednisone are not used for chronic management of the disorder, but may be prescribed for acute situations and short periods of time.
 These medications are prescribed “off-label”, meaning they are not specifically indicated for the treatment of EoE.

 If the esophagus has become too narrow as the result of EoE, it may cause food to become stuck (known as a food impaction).
 An esophageal dilation may be recommended to treat a narrowed esophagus.
 This procedure involves inflating a balloon or inserting a tube into the narrowed section of the esophagus and stretching it out.